Reliability Bounds for Dependent Fading Wireless Channels: Rayleigh Fading Channels

 \subsection{Identical Distributions}

-At first, the case where all $\lambda_i=1$ are the same is considered.
+At first, the case of perfect \gls{csir} and where all $\lambda_i=1$ are the same is considered.
 In this case, Theorem~\ref{thm:bounds-outage-identical} can be applied.
 In the following, the resulting bounds on the $\varepsilon$-outage capacity are shown along with the \gls{iid} case.